isabella232/Redis-Enterprise-on-GKE-Anthos/labs/101-deploy-a-microservices-app/03-knative-configuration.md

 ## Application architecture

 The Online Boutique is an example of a modern microservices architecture.
-It has a front end for serving the web application, nine other backend microservices for peforming specific application-related functions, and a database backend (to begin with, Open Source Redis, which we'll subsequently swap out for Redis Enterprise as an in-memory data store).
+It has a front end for serving the web application, nine other backend microservices for peforming specific application-related functions, and a redis database backend using Redis Enterprise as an in-memory data store.

 _Microservice application architecture_